US moves to protect wolverines as climate change melts their mountain refuges, threatens extinction

 “Whether it's private property, state property or federal property, if we are limited on the use of that land based upon this status, that's a taking," he said.
 “Is the federal government going to compensate the state for lack of use on state-owned lands? ....
 I don't think so.”

 In September, government scientists conceded some uncertainty about how quickly mountain snowpacks could disappear every spring in areas with wolverines.
-They also said habitat loss due to climate change — combined with other problems such as increased development such as houses and roads — will likely harm wolverine populations.
+They also said habitat loss due to climate change — combined with other problems such as increased development including houses and roads — will likely harm wolverine populations.

 “The best available information suggests that habitat loss as a result of climate change and other stressors are likely to impact the viability of wolverines in the contiguous U.S. through the remainder of this century,” they concluded.